Winter Slip and Fall Accidents

 New York certainly felt the brunt of this winter.
-The powerful snowstorms and record-breaking temperatures transformed the metropolitan area into a frozen tundra.
+The powerful snowstorms and record-breaking low temperatures transformed the metropolitan area into a frozen tundra.
 Residents expressed open frustration about the city’s inability to clear away snow and ice in a timely manner.
 For weeks, the city resembled a scene dating back to the Ice Age, with huge boulder-like mounds of snow left by plows on curbs and corners.
-These conditions created a severe accident-prone environment.
-So now the question is, should you take a painful slip and fall on snow or ice, who is responsible?
+These conditions created a severe winter slip and fall accident-prone environment.
+So now the question is: should you take a painful slip and fall on snow or ice, who is responsible?

 Responsible property owners often act before the snow falls – using salt, sand, and ash on sidewalks and walkways to melt snow and prevent ice from forming.
-According to NYC 311, property owners have a short window of time – in some cases only four hours – to clear snow/ice from sidewalks after snowfall has stopped..
-But those who are unprepared or unwilling to do their part can be hit with steep penalties and fines and ultimately cause accidents that may leave them open for litigation.
+According to NYC 311, property owners have a short window of time – in some cases only four hours – to clear snow/ice from sidewalks after snowfall has stopped.
+Property owners who are unprepared or unwilling to do their part to keep their territory clean can be hit with steep penalties and fines and may ultimately cause accidents they can be held legally responsible for.

-New York City Administrative Code § 16-123 states that property owners, lessees, or in some rare cases, tenants, depending on their lease agreements, are required to “clear snow, ice, and dirt from abutting sidewalks within four hours after snowfall ceases.”
+New York City Administrative Code § 16-123 states that property owners, lessees, or tenants, depending on their lease agreements, are required to “clear snow, ice, and dirt from abutting sidewalks within four hours after snowfall ceases.”

-New York City Administrative Code § 7-210, also known as the “sidewalk law,” places the responsibility on the property owner to not only keep sidewalks free of defects, but of snow and ice.
-However this code does not apply to property owners of -one, -two, or -three family dwellings.
+New York City Administrative Code § 7-210, also known as the “sidewalk law,” states that the responsibility of the property owner is to keep sidewalks in a “reasonably safe condition” by repairing all defects and clearing away snow and ice.
+However, this code does not apply to property owners of one-, two-, or three-family dwellings.

-CAN YOU BE PARTIALLY AT FAULT FOR THE ACCIDENT?
+CAN YOU BE PARTIALLY AT FAULT FOR YOUR OWN ACCIDENT? :

 Due to fast-moving New York foot traffic, sometimes we forget to properly observe our surroundings.
 Unfortunately in the technologically advanced world we live in today, many of us have our heads buried in our phones as we walk, ignoring what is happening right in front of our feet.
 If you march right onto a patch of ice, fall and break your arm – you may shoulder a good portion of the blame.
 That text message or instagram post can wait until you have stopped moving and are not at risk of a fall.